INSTITUTIONAL CAPTURE

 AMERICAN PSYCHIATRIC ASSOCIATION (APA)

 The APA “is to be the premier psychiatric organization that advances mental health as part of general health and well-being.”
 (We’re waiting.)
-APA publishes the influential Diagnostic and Statistical Manual of Mental Disorders (DSM) which in the fifth edition (DSM5) set out the criteria for diagnosing gender dysphoria (based on regressive sex stereotypes and mostly useful as a source for insurance reimbursement billing codes).
-APA supports sex-trait modification, going as far as recommending whatever medical interventions WPATH likes.
-They state “No mental health evaluation is necessary to receive medical treatment.”
+APA publishes the influential Diagnostic and Statistical Manual of Mental Disorders (DSM) which in the fifth edition (DSM5) set out the criteria for diagnosing gender dysphoria (based on regressive sex stereotypes and mostly useful to gender clinicians for insurance reimbursement billing codes).
+APA supports GAC, going as far as recommending whatever medical interventions the discredited World Association for Transgender Health (WPATH) likes.
+They state: “No mental health evaluation is necessary to receive medical treatment.”
 As is common, they group gender non-conforming people (tomboys, for example) with those who have adopted a “trans” identity.
-(Note: The APA was not analyzed by The Cass Review.)
+(Note: The APA was not analyzed by the Cass Review.)

 SOCIETY FOR ADOLESCENT HEALTH AND MEDICINE (SAHM)